XavierBerger/home-assistant-addons/mkdocs/DOCS.md

 ### To go further

-For tips and trick using this addon, have a look to [FAQ](rootfs/root/mkdocs/docs/addons/mkdocs/FAQ.md)
+For tips and trick using this addon, have a look to [Help/FAQ](rootfs/root/mkdocs/docs/addons/mkdocs/help.md).
+_Note: Rendering is designed to be displayed in add-on itself and is not clean in github._

 ## Changelog & Releases